spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-handle-case-sensitive-file-system-on-mac-os.md

 1. Open **Disk Utility** by opening Spotlight (<kbd>Cmd + Space</kbd>) and entering `disk utility`.
 2. Select **File&nbsp;<span aria-label="and then">></span> New Image&nbsp;<span aria-label="and then">></span> Blank Image**.
 3. Enter a file name for the disk image—for example, `case-sensitive-file-system`.
-4. Select the place where to store the image—for example, your home folder.
+4. Select the place to store the image—for example, your home folder.
 5. Enter a name for the image—for example, `workspace`.
-This name is shown in Finder once the image is mounted.
-We recommend having matching names for the mountpoint and disk image name.
+This name is shown in Finder when the image is mounted.<br>We recommend having matching names for the mount point and disk image name.
 This way, Finder displays it nicely.
 For your local setup, use workspace as the image's name and mount-point.
 6. Enter a decent value for the size so the image can accommodate all your projects—for example, `100GB`.
 7. Select the format: **Mac OS Extended** (Case-sensitive, Journaled).
 8. You can leave encryption and partitions as is.
-9. Select the image format: **Sparse** (Note: Sometimes, changing the image format resets the setting for image size).
+9. Select the image format: **Sparse**.
+Note that sometimes, changing the image format resets the setting for image size.

 The resulting dialog should look as follows:
 ![Case sensitive file system](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/HowTos/HowTo+-+Handle+Case+Sensitive+File-System/case+sensitive+system.png)